Nkhll/citirix-auto-login/README.md

 Nikhil Kumar Srivastava - devwork8nikhil@gmail.com.

 ## License
-Distributed under the `BSD 2-Clause License` License.
+It is distributed under the `BSD 2-Clause License` License.
 See LICENSE for more information.

 That should cover the basics.
 Feel free to customize it further based on your specific requirements.
 Raise an issue with details if you run into
-Don't forget to star this repo if it helped you.
+Don't forget to star ⭐ this repo if it helps you.

 Happy coding! 🚀